Start The Year Off Right!

 Anyway, Maria thanks for all your help and I’m looking forward to my own home stretch to my goal.
 Looking forward to trying even more of the recipes with my son who’s already asking me for your chocolate donuts!
 ‘Papa, Nutritious AND Delicious!’
 He’s one smart low-carb cookie!”

 My husband and I often joke and talk about if we have any foods that we miss from our former fat days and we both agree on one thing… Custard Filled Donuts!
-Ahhhh… Saturday morning cartoons and donut as a kid were a favorite day.
+Ahhhh… Saturday morning cartoons and donuts as a kid were a favorite day.
 This custard tastes just like it!

 6 large egg yolks